ropensci/nodbi/README.md

 -   Delete
 -   List

-across all database backends. \*Only simple queries (and updates, e.g. equality for a single field) supported for Elasticsearch at the moment. \*\*Only root fields can be specified for CouchDB, whereas fields with subitems (in dot notation) can be specified for Elasticsearch, MongoDB, SQLite and PostgreSQL.
+across all database backends. + Only for `docdb_create`. \*Only simple queries (and updates, e.g. equality for a single field) supported for Elasticsearch at the moment. \*\*Only root fields can be specified for CouchDB, whereas fields with subitems (in dot notation) can be specified for Elasticsearch, MongoDB, SQLite and PostgreSQL.

 For capabilities in terms of operations and parameter combinations across any of the database backends, see section